Skip to Content

 An easy 10-minute drive further will have you reaching the beachside town of Matapouri.
 Here, you can fuel up, grab a bite to eat, or even book a hotel or campsite for a couple of nights.
 Trust me when I say you’ll want more time in this area – it’s so beautiful!

 A few minutes further down the road from Matapouri will bring you to the car park to access Whale Bay.
 This beach is nothing short of breathtaking.
-It is a short walk to get there (about 15-minutes each way), so only bring what you need as walking back up the hill with a ton of gear will be tiring.
-It’s also important to note that the car park for Whale Bay is often full, so visit early in the morning or late in the afternoon for your best chance at getting a parking space.
+It is a short walk to get there from the start of the track (about 15 minutes each way), so only bring what you need, as walking back up the hill with a ton of gear will be tiring.

 The beach next door is Sandy Bay, one of the most popular surf beaches in Northland.
 The consistent waves here attract surfers from across the country, and the waves tend to be best at high tide.
 However, the rips can be pretty dangerous, so I only recommend experienced surfers try out the waves here.
 You can also book a horse riding tour along the beach with Sandy Bay Horses!

 Note: Twin Coast Discovery Drive will add about an extra hour (without stops) to your drive from Auckland to Paihia.
 For this reason, I recommend booking a night or two in Matapouri and turning this road trip into a multi-day adventure!
-If you;re short on time, skip this stop completely and head directly to Waiomio Glowworm Caves (next on this blog.)
+If you’re short on time, skip this stop completely and head directly to Waiomio Glow-worm Caves (next on this blog.)

 Where to Stay on the Tutukaka Coast: